yohanvalencia/lakekeeper/docs/docs/concepts.md

 ### Force Deletion
 Force deletion is an administrative override that allows deletion of protected entities and bypasses certain safety checks:

 - Bypasses protection settings
 - Overrides soft-deletion mechanisms for immediate hard deletion
-- Requires appropriate administrative permissions

 Add the `force=true` query parameter to deletion requests:
 ```
 DELETE /catalog/v1/{prefix}/namespaces/{namespace}?force=true
 ```

 Force can be combined with recursive deletion (`recursive=true&force=true`) to delete an entire protected hierarchy.
+The `purgeRequested` flag for tables is still respected and determines if the physical data of the table should be removed.
+Purge defaults to true for tables managed by Lakekeeper.

 ## Upgrades & Migration
 Lakekeeper relies on a persistent backend (Postgres) and an optional authorization system (OpenFGA).
 As Lakekeeper evolves, these systems may need schema or configuration updates to support new features and improvements.
 The `lakekeeper migrate` command initializes and updates both Postgres schemas (creating necessary tables and structures) and authorization models to ensure compatibility with your current Lakekeeper version.